 We shall start with a brief history of the Indian Education system, which is quite different and exciting to know.

 India had the Gurukula system of education in the past, which means, any person who wished to study requested a teacher (Guru) to teach them.
-Upon accepting the proposal, the admitted student(s) would stay at Guru’s place and help him in all the activities.
-This learning taught students about running a house and everything the child wished to learn including;
+However, upon accepting the proposal, the admitted student(s) would stay at Guru’s place and help him in all the activities.
+Generally, this learning taught students about running a house and everything the child wished to learn including;

-Student stays with Guru as long as he wants or could return after receiving everything he/she wanted.
-Nature and life used to be the main topics in learning without memorizing.
+Moreover, the student stays with Guru as long as he wants or could return after receiving everything he/she wanted.
+Particularly, nature and life was the main topics in learning without memorizing.

 The government of India passed a mandate in the education system, which stated, free and compulsory education for children up to the age of fourteen.
-The government started providing education to all citizens irrespective of caste and creed, and there was no discrimination.
+Besides, the government started providing education to all citizens irrespective of caste and creed.
+And, there was no discrimination.

-After this exceptional approach, India now has more than 7,40,000 formal schools along with approximately 175 universities.
-It has a high-quality education where all the teachers and faculties are adequately trained on the respective areas of teachings and working on a full-time basis.
+Thereby, after this exceptional approach, India now has more than 7,40,000 formal schools along with approximately 175 universities.
+Therefore, it has a high-quality education trained teachers and faculties.
+Moreover, in the respective areas of teachings and working on a full-time basis.

 Did you know?